 If your bladder and urethra have poor communication, it can result in voiding dysfunction.
-At Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, expert urogynecologist Fareesa G. Khan, MD, offers evaluation and treatment for problems such as fully emptying the bladder, weak urine streams, and irregular frequency or urgency of urine.
+At Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, expert urogynecologist Dionysios Veronikis, MD, offers evaluation and treatment for problems such as fully emptying the bladder, weak urine streams, and irregular frequency or urgency of urine.
 If you have urinary dysfunction, call the office or book an appointment using the online tool to get your life back.

 Voiding dysfunction describes conditions that result due to poor coordination between the bladder muscle and urethra.
 These two parts of your body usually communicate smoothly, allowing for the storage and timely release of urine.